tideworks/spartan-launcher/README.md

 - spartan insures the supervisor is kept aware of child processes being started and terminated so as to keep `status` info current
 - spartan really does use the `fork` system call when establishing the supervisor process and any child processes, hence spartan is currently only available on Linux
 - each such process initializes its own instance of the Java JVM (a single instantiated Java JVM does not support being forked)
-- the easiest way to share configuration state is for the supervisor to *Java-serialize* a configuration object to a file and then child processes deserialize that config object when starting up; in this way startup configuration processing is done just once by the service supervisor process
+- the easiest way to share configuration state is for the supervisor to *Java-serialize* a configuration object over a pipe stream connection to invoked child processes, which then de-serialize that config object upon starting their execution; in this way, start-up configuration processing is done just once by the service supervisor process (e.g., building a complex schema registry at service start-up which is then shared to all child processes)
+  - *the new `Spartan.invokeCommandEx()` API enables a pipe stream from the invoker to the child process*
 - of course spartan programs can be coded to dynamically retrieve config info from services such as `Consul` too, or coded to use a combination of startup config initialization combined with point-in-time dynamic config retrieval
 - spartan makes use of custom annotations to denote:
     - supervisor `main` entry point